GP

 Parameters:

 • x_data (np.ndarray or list of tuples) – The input point positions.
 Shape (V x D), where D is the input_space_dim.
-If dealing with non-Euclidean inputs x_data should be an iterable, not a numpy array.
+If dealing with non-Euclidean inputs x_data should be a list, not a numpy array.

 • y_data (np.ndarray) – The values of the data points.
 Shape (V,1) or (V).